Creating a Flood Inventory Map#

 Pre-Processing Flood Data#

-Read the raw parquet file of groundsource observations.
+Read the parquet file of groundsource observations.
+GeoPandas supports reading GeoParquet files directly using the read_parquet() function.

 parquet_file_path = os.path.join(data_folder, parquet_file)